Prediction market: Accuracy claims

+Theory of operation

 Prediction markets are based on the theory that individuals with financial stakes in an outcome can collectively predict it more accurately than any single expert.
-Even if participants are not highly informed, the collective wisdom emerges from their shared incentive to avoid financial loss.
 Eric Zitzewitz, an economics professor at Dartmouth, explains "Financial markets are generally pretty efficient, and the evidence suggests that the same is true of prediction markets.
-There’s no virtue-signaling in an anonymous market when you’re betting", and that "what you’re seeing with the market is some average of all of those different opinions, weighted by their willingness to put their money where their mouth is."
+There’s no virtue-signaling in an anonymous market when you're betting.
+What you're seeing with the market is some average of all of those different opinions, weighted by their willingness to put their money where their mouth is."

-The ability of the prediction market to aggregate information and make accurate predictions is based on the efficient-market hypothesis, which postulates that asset prices are fully reflecting of all publicly available information.
-For instance, according to the efficient-market hypothesis, existing share prices always include all the relevant related information for the stock market to make accurate predictions.

-While prediction markets tend to perform better than polling for prediction of election outcomes, a study found that belief aggregation of participants that are asked to quantify the strength of their belief can beat prediction markets.
+While prediction markets tend to perform better than polling for the prediction of election outcomes, a study found that belief aggregation of participants who are asked to quantify the strength of their belief can beat prediction markets.
 When market participants have some intrinsic interest in trying to predict results, even markets with modest incentives or no incentives have been shown to be effective.
-When the group is more optimistic they will 'bet' more in aggregate than the pessimists, raising the market price.
+When the group is more optimistic, they will bet more in aggregate than the pessimists, raising the market price.

 The movement of the price will reflect more information than a simple average or vote count.
-Research has suggested that prediction markets' greater accuracy lies largely in superior aggregation methods rather than superior quality or informativeness of responses.
+However, polls which were weighted based on expressed confidence in the forecast performed as well as market-based forecasts.

-James Surowiecki raises three necessary conditions for collective wisdom: diversity of information, independence of decision, and decentralization of organization.
+James Surowiecki posits three necessary conditions for collective wisdom: diversity of information, independence of decision, and decentralization of organization.
 In the case of a predictive market, each participant normally has diversified information from others and makes their decision independently.
-The market itself has a character of decentralization compared to expertise decisions.
+The market itself has a character of decentralization compared to expert decisions.
 For these reasons, a predictive market is generally a valuable source to capture collective wisdom and make accurate predictions.

 Prediction markets can aggregate information and beliefs of the involved investors and give a good estimate of the mean belief of those investors.
 The latter have a financial incentive to price in information.
-This allows prediction markets to quickly incorporate new information and makes them difficult to manipulate.
+This allows prediction markets to incorporate new information quickly and makes them difficult to manipulate.

+Empirical studies

-The accuracy of prediction markets has been studied by numerous researchers:
+Numerous researchers have studied the accuracy of prediction markets: